pietheinstrengholt/Purview-Bulk-Collection-Mover/README.md

 For moving workspace items to collections, you must provide two arguments:
 - Inside the server folder: `node fabricmover.js <workspaceName> <collectionName>`

-If the script runs successful, you should see something like: `Moved 67 entities to collection: o2ensa`
+If the script successfully runs, you should see something like: `Moved 67 entities to collection: o2ensa`